shenwei356/unikmer/docs/usage.md

     https://github.com/shenwei356/gtdb-taxonomy

-  Note that TaxIds are represented using uint32 and stored in 4 or less bytes, all TaxIds should be in the range of [1, 4294967295]
+  Note that TaxIds are represented using uint32 and stored in 4 or less bytes, all TaxIds should be in the range of [1, 4294967295].

 Usage:
   unikmer [command]

 Available Commands:
-  autocompletion Generate shell autocompletion script (bash|zsh|fish|powershell) common         Find k-mers shared by most of multiple binary files concat         Concatenate multiple binary files without removing duplicates count          Generate k-mers (sketch) from FASTA/Q sequences decode         Decode encoded integer to k-mer text diff           Set difference of multiple binary files dump           Convert plain k-mer text to binary format encode         Encode plain k-mer text to integer filter         Filter out low-complexity k-mers (experimental) grep           Search k-mers from binary files head           Extract the first N k-mers info           Information of binary files inter          Intersection of multiple binary files locate         Locate k-mers in genome merge          Merge k-mers from sorted chunk files num            Quickly inspect number of k-mers in binary files rfilter        Filter k-mers by taxonomic rank sample         Sample k-mers from binary files sort           Sort k-mers in binary files to reduce file size split          Split k-mers into sorted chunk files tsplit         Split k-mers according to taxid union          Union of multiple binary files uniqs          Mapping k-mers back to genome and find unique subsequences version        Print version information and check for update view           Read and output binary format to plain text
+  autocompletion Generate shell autocompletion script (bash|zsh|fish|powershell) common         Find k-mers shared by most of the binary files concat         Concatenate multiple binary files without removing duplicates count          Generate k-mers (sketch) from FASTA/Q sequences decode         Decode encoded integer to k-mer text diff           Set difference of k-mers in multiple binary files dump           Convert plain k-mer text to binary format encode         Encode plain k-mer texts to integers filter         Filter out low-complexity k-mers (experimental) grep           Search k-mers from binary files head           Extract the first N k-mers info           Information of binary files inter          Intersection of k-mers in multiple binary files locate         Locate k-mers in genome map            Mapping k-mers back to the genome and extract successive regions/subsequences merge          Merge k-mers from sorted chunk files num            Quickly inspect the number of k-mers in binary files rfilter        Filter k-mers by taxonomic rank sample         Sample k-mers from binary files sort           Sort k-mers to reduce the file size and accelerate downstream analysis split          Split k-mers into sorted chunk files tsplit         Split k-mers according to taxid union          Union of k-mers in multiple binary files version        Print version information and check for update view           Read and output binary format to plain text